isomerpages/mlaw-corp/news/press-releases/_posts/2017-05-22-commencement-of-legislative-amendments-relating-to-debt-restructuring-and-corporate-rescue-in-the-companies-act.md

 ---
-layout: post
-title: Commencement of Legislative Amendments Relating to Debt Restructuring and Corporate Rescue in the Companies Act
+title: 'Commencement of Legislative Amendments Relating to Debt Restructuring and Corporate Rescue in the Companies Act'
 permalink: /news/press-releases/commencement-of-legislative-amendments-relating-to-debt-restruct
-breadcrumb: Press Releases
+breadcrumb: 'Press Releases'
-collection_name: news

 ---

 22 May 2017 Posted in [Press releases](/news/press-releases)